unicorn-ui/Unicorn-UI-Website/public/blog/what-is-svg-and-why-do-you-care.md

 * Applications–full blown applications, games, and user interfaces can be built in SVG
 * Data Visualizations–Graphs and Charts

+Two more links I'd recommend having a look at for some major inspiration are:
+[this demo by Petr Tichy](https://ihatetomatoes.net/svg-christmas/), and the articles tagged [svg on the Codedrops site](http://tympanus.net/codrops/tag/svg/) which are always quite appealing.

 ### SVG Basics